*-Quantizations of Fourier-Mukai transforms: Deformation theory

 The proof now follows from Proposition~\ref{prop:absolute_comodules}. \ $\Box$

 \

 \punkt \ Let us now outline how the argument of Section~\ref{ssec:obstructionsneutr} can be adapted to prove Theorem~\ref{thm:obstructions} in full generality.
 We are given a coherent sheaf $P$ on $Z=X\times Y$ and a $\star$-quantization $\gb{X}$ of $X$.
 As before, we may assume that $Y$ is Stein.
-A version of Lemma~\ref{lem:quantized_comodules} provides a deformation of $P_\cD\in\Comod{p_X^*\cD_X}$ to $P'_\cD\in\cC$.
-It can be equipped with a homomorphism
+One can check that Lemma~\ref{lem:quantized_comodules} remains true if we replace the category $\Comod{p_X^*\cA_\qu{X}}$ with $\cC_Z$; this requires an analogue of Proposition~\ref{prop:defcomodules} for the category $\cC_Z$, which in turn relies on Proposition~\ref{prop-abelianC}.
+Such version of Lemma~\ref{lem:quantized_comodules} provides a deformation of $P_\cD\in\Comod{p_X^*\cD_X}$ to \ $P'_\cD\in{\cC_{Z}}$.
+Next note that $P'_{\cD}$ can be equipped with a homomorphism

 which satisfies the universal property of Lemma~\ref{lem:quantized_comodules}(c).
 The universal property then implies that there is a unique coproduct $\delta'$ on $\cD_Y\otimes_\C R$ such that $\bDelta'_Y$ is a coaction.
 Define the neutralized $\star$-quantization $\qu{Y}$ of $Y$ in such a way that the coalgebra $\cA_\qu{Y}^{op}$ is identified with $\cD_Y\otimes_\C R$ equipped with the coproduct $\delta'$.
 Then $P'_\cD\in\cC$ is a comodule over $p_Y^*\cA_\qu{Y}^{op}$, as required.